icu-hsuzuki/da4r/docs/index.md

 # About {-}

-This is an extended lecture note of a course jointly taught with Professor Taisei Kaizoji in the Winter term AY2022.
+This is an extended lecture note of a course jointly taught mainly with Professor Taisei Kaizoji in the Winter term AY2020-AY2023.
 It is a ten-week course with two periods a week; one period is 70 minutes.
 This note mainly covers the contents of week two to week six, which I taught.
 Professor Kaizoji introduced and provided examples, somewhat related to his specialty Macroeconomics.
 By his request, I included work to recreate charts in the executive summary of the World Inequality Report 2022.

 PART I, The Introduction, basically consists of the course contents presented in class and my responses to assignments two to five.
 The first assignment is in Chapter 1, Introduction.